---set criteria-based-load-balancing-algorithm:dc\example\dc\com-write-traffic-lba
+--set criteria-based-load-balancing-algorithm:dc_example_dc_com-write-traffic-lba

-To Route Operations from a Single Client to a Specific Server
+To Route Operations from a Single Client to a Specific Set of Servers

-To create a type of server affinity, where all operations from a single client are routed to a specific server, you follow a similar process as in the previous use case.
-However, instead of request criteria, you configure connection criteria.
+To create a type of server affinity, where all operations from a single client are routed to a specific set of servers, follow a similar process as in the previous use case.
+Instead of request criteria, configure connection criteria.
 These connection criteria identify clients that could be adversely affected by replication latency.
 These clients will use the Failover Load Balancing Algorithm rather than the default Fewest Operations Load Balancing Algorithm.

 For example, an administrative tool includes a "delete user" function.
 If the application immediately re-queries the directory for an updated list of users, the just-deleted entry must not be included.
-To configure a criteria-based load balancing algorithm to support this use case, you must do the following:
+To configure a criteria-based load balancing algorithm to support this use case, perform the following:

-- Create a failover load balancing algorithm that lists the same set of servers as the existing fewest operation load balancing algorithm. - Create connection criteria that match the clients for whom you want to apply failover load balancing rather than fewest operations load balancing. - Create a criteria-based load balancing algorithm that references the two configuration objects you created in the previous steps. - Create a criteria-based load balancing algorithm that references the two configuration objects you created in the previous steps. - Assign the new load balancing algorithm to the proxying request processor.
+- Create a failover load balancing algorithm that lists the same set of servers as the existing fewest operation load balancing algorithm. - Create connection criteria that match the clients for which failover load balancing should be applied, rather than fewest operations load balancing. - Create a criteria-based load balancing algorithm that references the two configuration objects created in the previous steps. - Assign the new load balancing algorithm to the proxying request processor.